intelops/genval/README.md

 ## Quick Start

-For a quick start, pre-built templates for Dockerfile generation for popular languages can be found in the /templates/dockerFile-sample directory
+For a quick start, pre-built templates for Dockerfile generation for popular languages can be found in the `./templates/inputs/dockerfile_input` folder.

 ## Building from Source